bluenote-1577/dbghaplo/README.md

 ## Introduction

-**dbghaplo** is a method that separates long-read sequencing (Nanopore or PacBio) of a mixture of sequences into individual haplotypes.
+**dbghaplo** is a method that separates long reads (Nanopore or PacBio) of a mixture of sequences into groups with similar alleles.
 This is called "phasing" or "haplotyping".

 dbghaplo is a "local haplotyping" method, so it works best when the sequence-of-interest is approximately the size of the reads.